great-expectations/great_expectations/docs/terms/data_docs_store.md

 ### Features and promises

+The Data Docs Store provides an easy way to configure where and how to have your <TechnicalTag relative="../" tag="data_docs" text="Data Docs" /> rendered.

 ### Relationship to other objects

 Your Data Docs Store will be used behind the scenes by any Action that updates your Data Docs.
 Great Expectations includes the `UpdateDataDocsAction` subclass of the `ValidationAction` class for this express purpose.
-Including the `UpdateDataDocsAction` in the `action_list` of a Checkpoint will cause your Data Docs to be updated accordingly.
+Including the `UpdateDataDocsAction` in the `action_list` of a <TechnicalTag relative="../" tag="checkpoint" text="Checkpoint" /> will cause your Data Docs to be updated accordingly.

 ## Use cases